U.S. federal government response to the COVID-19 pandemic: Federal Reserve

-On March 3, 2020, the Federal Reserve lowered target interest rates from 1.75% to 1.25%, the largest emergency rate cut since the 2008 global financial crisis, in an attempt to counteract the outbreak's effect on the American economy.
+On March 3, 2020, the Federal Reserve lowered target interest rates from 1.75% to 1.25%, the largest emergency rate cut since the 2008 financial crisis, in an attempt to counteract the outbreak's effect on the American economy.

-On March 15, the Federal Reserve cut their target interest rate again to a range of 0.0% to 0.25% and announced a $700 billion quantitative easing program similar to the one initiated during the financial crisis of 2007–08.
+On March 15, the Federal Reserve cut their target interest rate again to a range of 0.0% to 0.25% and announced a $700 billion quantitative easing program similar to the one initiated during the 2008 financial crisis.
 Despite the moves, stock index futures plunged, triggering trading limits to prevent panic selling.
 The Dow Jones Industrial Average lost nearly 13% the next day, the third-largest one-day decline in the 124-year history of the index.
 That day, the CBOE Volatility Index closed at the highest level since its inception in 1990.

 On March 17, the Federal Reserve announced a program to buy as much as $1 trillion in corporate commercial paper to ensure credit continued flowing in the economy.
 The measure was backed by $10 billion in Treasury funds.

 On March 23, the Federal Reserve announced large-scale expansion of quantitative easing, with no specific upper limit, and reactivation of the Term Asset-Backed Securities Loan Facility.
 This injects newly created money into a variety of financial markets including corporate bonds, exchange-traded funds, small business loans, mortgage-backed securities, student loans, auto loans, and credit card loans.
 The Fed also lowered its repurchase agreement interest rate from 0.1% to 0.0%.

+On April 9, the Federal Reserve announced $2.3 trillion in loans to small businesses and local and state governments.

 On November 19, Mnuchin asked the Federal Reserve to release $455 billion in unspent funding from the CARES Act, following proposals by himself, Meadows, and Trump in the months before.
-The next day, Federal Reserve chair Jerome Powell agreed to return $455 billion to the Treasury Department after December 31, when certain CARES Act programs expire.
+The next day, Federal Reserve chair Jerome Powell agreed to return $455 billion to the Treasury Department after December 31, when certain CARES Act programs expired.

+The Federal Reserve did not raise the target interest rate from the 0.0% to 0.25% range until March 2022.
+A rapid increase in interest rates was then planned to combat rising inflation.
+Eleven successive rate increases were approved, and rates peaked at 5.25% to 5.5% in the summer of 2023.
+Economists at the Federal Reserve attributed the inflation to pandemic-era stimulus spending as well as supply chain shortages.

+Second Trump administration

+On April 18, 2025, the second Trump administration replaced the covid.gov website with one in favor of the COVID-19 lab leak theory.
+The theory is the idea that SARS-CoV-2, the virus that caused the COVID-19 pandemic, came from a laboratory.
+This claim is highly controversial; most scientists believe the virus spilled into human populations through natural zoonosis (transfer directly from an infected non-human animal), similar to the SARS-CoV-1 and MERS-CoV outbreaks, and consistent with other pandemics in human history.